Deardorff's Glossary of International Economics

 Integration Economic integration refers to reducing barriers among countries to transactions and to movements of goods, capital, and labor, including harmonization of laws, regulations, and standards.
 Common forms include FTAs, customs unions, and common markets.
 Sometimes classified as shallow integration vs. deep integration.

-Intellectual property Products of the mind, such as inventions, works of art, music, writing, film, etc.
+Intellectual property Products of the mind, such as inventions, works of art, music, writing, film, etc., ownership of which may be governed by patents, trademarks, and copyrights.

 Intellectual property protection Laws that establish and maintain ownership rights to intellectual property.
 The principal forms of IP protection are patents, trademarks, and copyrights.